rory-opanai/incident-response-demo/README.md

 Data: `fixtures/config/runtime.*.json`

 ## Resetting states
-- Broken (post-release failure): `npm run demo:reset-broken`
+- Broken (demo start): `npm run demo:reset-broken`
-- Fixed (pre-release good state, if you need to fast-forward): `npm run demo:apply-fix` If you want to re-run the demo loop manually, stash or reset your changes to `fixtures/config/runtime.active.json` and then `npm run demo:reset-broken`.
+- Fixed (if you need to fast-forward): `npm run demo:apply-fix` To re-run the loop, stash/reset changes to `fixtures/config/runtime.active.json` then reset to broken.

 ## Tests
 Run `npm test` (Node test runner).
 It asserts the broken login fails and the good config passes.